newcastle-biostatistics/newcastle-biostatistics/content/courses/admtp/demo.md

 ### Dates
-Thursday 11th May - Friday 12th May 2023
+TBD

 ### Location
 Newcastle upon Tyne

+Newcastle is easily accessible via train (frequent trains from London and Edinburgh) and air (Newcastle airport has multiple daily flights to London Heathrow, Schiphol, and Frankfurt).

 ### Cost and Registration

-Private sector: £600
+Private sector: £640
-Public sector: £400
+Public sector: £425
-Students: £300
+Students: £320

+Registration includes lunch and refreshments over the two days and a course dinner on the evening of day 1.

-To enrol, please go to the [Newcastle University Webstore](https://webstore.ncl.ac.uk/short-courses/faculty-of-medical-sciences/population-health-sciences-institute/adaptive-designs-and-multiple-testing-procedures-for-clinical-trials)
+To enrol, please go to the [Newcastle University Webstore](https://webstore.ncl.ac.uk/short-courses/faculty-of-medical-sciences/population-health-sciences-institute/adaptive-designs-and-multiple-testing-procedures-for-clinical-trials-2024)

 ### Description
 Adaptive designs are a way to improve the efficiency and participant benefit of clinical trials.
 With an adaptive design, information gathered during the trial can be used to change the design in a statistically robust way.
 There are many types of adaptive designs that are possible for different situations in all phases of trials.
 In both adaptive and non-adaptive trials, there are often multiple hypotheses being tested.
 Examples include trials with multiple endpoints, multiple treatment arms and when a trial tests a treatment in different patient subgroups.
 Adaptive trials often mean that a particular hypothesis is tested several times during the trial.
 This creates issues with multiple testing, for which suitable procedures are needed to ensure the appropriate error rate is controlled.